 You can see a small model of the same sculpture, as well as many others, at the Millesgården, a museum that includes the artist’s home, an antique collection, a vast sculpture garden, and an art gallery, located on the island of Lidingö east of Stockholm.

-One more stop, and you’ll arrive at the Frihamnen terminal, where you can visit the Möbeldesignmuseum, museum of furniture studies, and then head back to Stockholm center on the next boat, unless Frihamnen is where you need to get off.
+One more stop, and you’ll arrive at the Frihamnen terminal, where you can visit the Möbeldesignmuseum, museum of furniture studies, and then head back to Stockholm center on the next boat, unless Frihamnen is where you get off, like we did (because we stayed at an AirBnB apartment located not too far from there).

 Hope you found the above useful.
 Let me know in the comments what you think.
 Thank you for reading.